michelpromonet/copilot_demo/DEMO.md

 npx tsx method.ts

 ```
-please convert in python
+please convert to python
 ```

 Doc in Typescript sae-track-power-section.ts
 ---
 ```
 please explain this code
-please add doc for methods
+please add docs for methods
 (please improve it)
 ```